-- 4.1 Parent Engagement Activities This action was implemented as expected.
-Parent Involvement opportunities were provided through administration, the expanded learning program, and parent engagement team offerings. - 4.2 Communication with Parents and Community- This action was fully implemented.
-Orange Center continues to use multiple measures to communicate with parents including phone dialers, text messages, notes home, and peach jar email communications. - 4.3 Communication: Spanish and Hmong Speaking Liaisons- This action was partially, implemented.
-Orange Center continues to employ and retain Hmong and Spanish-speaking Liaisons in order to provide communication to identified student groups. - 4.4 Performing Arts Program This action was partially completed.
+4.1 Parent Engagement Activities - This action was implemented as expected to the extent possible.
+Parent Involvement opportunities were provided through administration, the expanded learning program, and parent engagement team offerings.
+Although not all funds were spent, the opportunities indicated were implemented however, due to COVID restrictions, the amount of opportunities was limited during the first half of the school year.

+4.2 Communication with Parents and Community- This action was fully implemented.
+Orange Center continues to use multiple measures to communicate with parents including phone dialers, text messages, notes home, and peach jar email communications.

+4.3 Communication: Spanish and Hmong Speaking Liaisons- This action was partially, implemented.
+Orange Center continues to employ and retain Hmong and Spanish-speaking Liaisons in order to provide communication to identified student groups.

+4.4 Performing Arts Program - This action was partially completed.
 Orange Center provides music instruction through contracts with music service providers in order to provide music instruction and offers elective courses that enhance students' experiences in the area of performing arts.